peilun-he/State-Space-Dynamic-Functional-Regression-for-Fixed-Income-Spread-Analysis/README.md

 | 10 years | 0.0860    | 0.0361       |
 | 20 years | 0.2780    | 0.2272       |

+The entire code used in the paper are stored in the *main.m* and *NSFR.R* files.

 ## Data

 1. US_yields.csv: US Treasury yields from 2005-01-31 to 2010-12-31.
 Sourced from